Real-Time Reliability R&D

 NREL's scientists and engineers study long-term performance, reliability, and failures of PV components and systems both in house and via external collaborations.
 Through analysis, they quantify long-term degradation and then share the results with the PV community.

-Real-time reliability R&D focuses on these three primary areas:
+Real-time reliability R&D focuses on these two primary areas:

 Failure Analysis for Photovoltaic Reliability